 Yoga as a Spiritual Discipline:

 Yoga as a discipline comprises all of the above uses but with the addition of finding enlightenment or finding your spiritual true self.
 This is viewed as the most traditional form of yoga.
 The term spirit relates to your ultimate nature, not necessarily looking at a specific deity (unless you choose to).
 Spirit can also be referred to as one and the same in all beings and things.
 It's fearless, immortal, and superconscious.
 It is transcendental due to the fact that it exists beyond the limits of the body and mind.
 Once you discover your spiritual self you will then reach enlightenment.
 Elements include study, dedication, purity, contentment, and austerity.
 One of the ideas of yoga is also self-purification both mentally and physically.
 As we purify the body as a whole we allow in more energy to find our spirit.
-This comes into play with the life long quest for overall improvements.
-We should be working towards bettering ourselves which can be done through studying for ourselves and study ourselves.
-At the end of the day, the goal is to reach this higher power within us and becomes fully absorbed at the moment.
+This comes into play with the lifelong quest for overall improvements.
+We should be working towards bettering ourselves which can be done through studying for ourselves and studying ourselves.
+At the end of the day, the goal is to reach this higher power within us and becomes fully absorbed in the moment.